Find a Job

 Job Category

-Description Our client is a dedicated Data Centre Construction company providing turnkey solutions to our clients, headquartered in Dublin and delivering throughout Europe.
-They specialise in providin...
+Role: Commercial Manager Location: Frankfurt, Germany Project: Data Center Project Our client is a dedicated Data Centre Construction company providing turnkey solutions to our clients, headquartered ...

 Full Time Permanent